papinet/papiNet-API/1.3.0/papiNet-JSON-Style-Guide.md

 When papiNet defines a property with type `string` required, papiNet ALWAYS means that this property MUST communicate a non-empty information, therefore the constraint `minLength: 1` will always be added.

-When a property with type `string` is not required and there is no information to be communicated, the property MUST NOT appear in the reponse's body.
+When a property with type `string` is not required and there is no information to be communicated, the property MUST NOT appear in the response's body.
 That rule will be enforced by always add the constraint `minLength: 1` to all properties with type `string`.

 This `minLength: 1` constraint will not be added to the property with type `string` that already has such a contraint via `enum` or `format`.
 Of course, more restrictive constraint with more than 1 character minimum can be defined, but not less!

 ### Rule 4 - maxLength of property with type `string`

-papiNet does not set a `maxLength` to all properties with type `string` driven by system technical constraints. papiNet only sets a `maxLength` to a property with type `string` when it is driven by a business contraint!
+papiNet does not set a `maxLength` to all properties with type `string` driven by system technical constraints. papiNet only sets a `maxLength` to a property with type `string` when it is driven by a business constraint!

+### Rule 5 - The response body always contains the full representation of the resource

+The response body always contains the full representation of the resource, including the `id` even if it is already part of the request (usually conveyed by the URL).

+### Rule 6 - Avoid lookup optimization

+When a response contains the reference to something (e.g. a _seller-product_), it MUST only contain the identifier of that thing and any additional information MUST be retrieved via a subsequent lookup.
+There should not be any lookup optimization combining the identifier with additional information.